 Potential outages pose operational risk to the financial system.
 Any strains in the financial system are likely to be reflected in the payment system, with settlements being affected due to liquidity issues faced by one or more of the participants.
-Thus, due to the interconnected nature of payment systems, such disturbances have the potential to transmit themselves to other participants as well, leading to issues of financial stability.
+Thus, due to the interconnected nature of payment systems, such disturbances have the potential to transmit themselves to other participants as well, leading to possible financial instability.